Department Teaching Committees (DTCs)

 When in doubt, departments are encouraged to contact TQARO via tqaro@lse.ac.uk at an early stage to confirm the appropriate mechanism to consider and approve changes.

-• With regards to programme withdrawals, departments are asked to report the intention to withdraw a programme of study via Annual Monitoring (AM) in the first instance, for subsequent consideration of the resource implications by the APRC.
+With regards to programme withdrawals, departments are asked to report the intention to withdraw a programme of study via Annual Monitoring (AM) in the first instance, for subsequent consideration of the resource implications by the Academic Planning and Resources Committee.
+Please contact the Planning Division for guidance (Planning.Division@lse.ac.uk).

 • To ensure timely submission of DTC minutes to TQARO at the end of each term.
-Without receipt of your DTC minutes, we cannot action decisions and update course and programme information when required
+All minutes should be sent to tqaro@lse.ac.uk.
+There is no requirement to upload a copy of the DTC minutes to Akari.

 You can see the existing guidance in sections 13.3-13.6 in the quality assurance handbook – see extract here).